santoshbt/ruby_test/README.md

 This small applicaiton demonstrates the Hard and Soft deletes process.<br />
+It uses the Ruby 2.3 and Rails 5.0 versions

 Classes:  <br />
 Parent Class - Restaurant <br />